fsmosca/Mabigat/README.md

 # Mabigat
-A hyperparameter optimizer for the generation of NNUE net using [Optuna](https://github.com/optuna/optuna) framework.
+A hyperparameter optimizer for the generation of NNUE net for the computer chess engines using [Optuna](https://github.com/optuna/optuna) framework.

 ## Setup
 Windows 10 [setup guide](https://github.com/fsmosca/Mabigat/wiki/Windows-10-Setup-Guide)